SBTristan/bootstrap-angular-node-mongo/README.md

 ## Description

-This is a project skeleton to start quickly your project.
-It's composed of a nodejs backend server used to host a RESTful api using express and mongoose, and a frontend AngularJS application.
+This is a project skeleton to quickly start your project.
+It's composed of a nodejs backend server used to host a RESTful api using express and mongoose, and a frontend AngularJS application with ui-router.
+Gulp is used as the build management system.

 ## Installation